K00LRav/ThankATech/site.md

-# ThankATech Platform Documentation v2.0.0
+# ThankATech Platform Documentation v2.0.1

 ## Platform Overview

 ThankATech is a professional appreciation platform that connects clients with technicians through a token-based gratitude system.
-Our platform enables clients to show appreciation through TOA tokens and ThankATech Points, while providing technicians with a meaningful way to receive recognition and compensation for their excellent service.
+Our platform enables clients to show appreciation through free thank yous and paid TOA tokens, while providing technicians with meaningful recognition and compensation for their excellent service through our ThankATech Points economy.

 ### Mission Statement
 Transform professional appreciation into measurable value while fostering authentic relationships between service providers and clients through an innovative token-based recognition system.